ace-lab/pl-ucb-csxxx/README.md

 important file inside an assessment is the `.json` file that actually contains the details of the assessment (which questions, grading policy, etc.)

+# Tagging conventions - PLEASE READ

+The top-level `infoCourse.json` of this repo defines a few "global" tags that all questions should have.
+This will help curation of questions in the future, so please *follow these guidelines* when adding tags to each question's `info.json`.

+[Irene to describe required and recommended tags here]